spatie/enum/README.md

 ```

 Note that you don't need to override all labels, the default label will be the enum's value.

+If you have a logic that should be applied to all method names to get the label, like lowercase them, you can return a `Closure` as in the value example.

 You can access an enum's label like so: